-The OS_INIT interface defines the boundary between SAL_INIT and the OS code, OS_INIT.
+The OS_INIT interface defines the boundary between SAL_INIT and the operating system code, OS_INIT.
 The contents of non-banked and bank zero general registers at the time of the interruption have been saved by PAL in the Min-State Save area and these are available for use by SAL and OS_INIT.
 The following register contents define the OS_INIT handoff state.

-The state of the processor is the same as on exiting PALE_INIT (refer to the Intel® IA-64 Architecture Software Developer's Manual) except as below:
+The state of the processor is the same as on exiting PALE_INIT (refer to the Intel® Itanium[TM] Architecture Software Developer's Manual) except as below:

-- GR1 = Physical address of the OS_INIT Global Pointer (GP) registered by OS (OS's gp) - GRs2-7 = Unspecified - GR8 = Physical address of the PAL_PROC entrypoint - GR9 = Physical address of the SAL_PROC entrypoint - GR10 = GP value (Physical address) for SAL - GR11 = INIT reason code: - 0 = Received INIT signal on this processor for events other than CrashDump switch assertion - 1 = Received wake up signal on this processor at the end of an OS_MCA corrected machine check - 2 = Received INIT signal on this processor due to CrashDump switch assertion - GR12 = Return address to a location within the SAL_INIT procedure - GRs13-31 = Refer to the Intel® IA-64 Architecture Software Developer's Manual
+- GR1 = Physical address of the OS_INIT Global Pointer (GP) registered by the operating system (the operating system's gp). - GRs2-7 = Unspecified. - GR8 = Physical address of the PAL_PROC entrypoint. - GR9 = Physical address of the SAL_PROC entrypoint. - GR10 = GP value (Physical address) for SAL. - GR11 = INIT reason code: - 0 = Received INIT signal on this processor for reasons other than machine check rendezvous and CrashDump switch assertion. - 1 = Received INIT signal on this processor during machine check rendezvous. - 2 = Received INIT signal on this processor due to CrashDump switch assertion. - GR12 = Return address to a location within the SAL_INIT procedure. - GRs13-31 = Refer to the Intel® Itanium[TM] Architecture Software Developer's Manual. - BR0 = Unspecified.

-BR0 = Unspecified

 Note: On entry into SAL_INIT, the RSE has been set to enforced lazy mode configuration.
-The OS must not make cacheable accesses to the MinState area, else machine checks might occur as a result of a cache hit to an uncacheable page.
+The operating system must not make cacheable accesses to the MinState area, otherwise unexpected behavior will occur.